 Why You Should Use Long-Tail Keywords in Your SEO Campaign

 Put simply, keyword phrases with more words are easier to rank for, so you can attract targeted traffic more easily.
 Long-tail keywords also build search intent into your strategy.
-They can geolocate, cover consumer preferences, and diversify your business in several different ways at once.
-That means you can fish for the precise demographics you serve, thereby improving your click-through rates.
+They can geolocate, cover consumer preferences, and diversify your business in several ways.
+That means you can fish for the precise demographics you serve, improving your click-through rates.

 Establishing Search Intent